demisto/content-docs/docs/integrations/postman-codegen.md

 title: Postman Code Generator
 description: Generate XSOAR integration from Postman Collection
 ---
-## Generate XSOAR Integration from Postman Collection v2.1
-`postman-codegen` command generates XSOAR integration from Postman Collection v2.1.
-It can happen in 2 steps or 1 step.
+Use the `demisto sdk postman-codegen` command to generate an XSOAR integration (yml file) from a Postman Collection v2.1.
+Note the generated integration is in the yml format.
+Use the `demisto-sdk split-yml` [command](package-dir#split-a-yml-file-to-directory-structure) to split the integration into the recommended [Directory Structure](package-dir) for further development.

+You can generate the integration either as a two step process or a single step.
+- **Single Step:** Use this method to generate directly an integration yml file.
-- Two steps - allows more configuration and customization to the code.
+- **Two Steps:** Use this method for more configuration and customization of the generated integration and code.
     1. Generate an integration config file.
-    1. Update the config file.
-Generate integration from the config file.
-See [here](./generate_integration)
+    1. Update the config file as needed.
+Then generate the integration from the config file using the `demisto-sdk generate-integration` [command](./code-generator).
-- Single step
-    1. Generate integration yml

-Options:
+## Options
 *  **-h, --help**
 *  **-i, --input**
     Postman collection 2.1 JSON file